 The COHORT table contains records of subjects that satisfy a given set of criteria for a duration of time.
-The definition of the cohort is contained within the COHORT_DEFINITION table.
+The definition of the cohort is contained within the COHORT\DEFINITION table.
 Cohorts can be constructed of patients (Persons), Providers or Visits.

 Field Required Type Description cohort_definition_id Yes integer A foreign key to a record in the COHORT_DEFINITION table containing relevant Cohort Definition information. subject_id Yes integer A foreign key to the subject in the cohort.
-These could be referring to records in the PERSON, PROVIDER, VISIT OCCURRENCE table. cohort_start_date Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit first match. cohort_end_date Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit no longer match or the Cohort membership was terminated.
+These could be referring to records in the PERSON, PROVIDER, VISIT_OCCURRENCE table. $cohort\start\date$ Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit first match. cohort_end_date Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit no longer match or the Cohort membership was terminated.

 - The core of a Cohort is the unifying definition or feature of the Cohort.
-This is captured in the cohort_definition_id.
-For example, Cohorts can include patients diagnosed with a specific condition, patients exposed to a particular drug, or Providers who have performed a specific Procedure. - Cohort records must have a Start Date - Cohort records must have an End Date, but may be set to Start Date or could have applied a censored date using the Observation Period Start Date. - Cohort records must contain a Subject Id, which can refer to the Person, Provider, or Visit record.
-The Cohort Definition will define the type of subject through the subject concept id.
+This is captured in the cohort\definition\id.
+For example, Cohorts can include patients diagnosed with a specific condition, patients exposed to a particular drug, or Providers who have performed a specific Procedure. - Cohort records must have a Start Date - Cohort records must have an End Date, but may be set to Start Date or could have applied a censored date using the Observation Period Start Date. - Cohort records must contain a Subject Id, which can refer to the Person, Provider, Visit record or Care Site.
+The Cohort Definition will define the type of subject through the subject concept id. - A subject can belong (or not belong) to a cohort at any moment in time - A subject can only have one record in the cohort table for any moment of time, i.e. it is not possible for a person to contain multiple records indicating cohort membership that are overlapping in time

-9.2 COHORT_ATTRIBUTE
+9.2 COHORT\ATTRIBUTE

-The COHORT_ATTRIBUTE table contains attributes associated with each subject within a cohort, as defined by a given set of criteria for a duration of time.
-The definition of the Cohort Attribute is contained in the ATTRIBUTE_DEFINITION table.
+The COHORT\ATTRIBUTE table contains attributes associated with each subject within a cohort, as defined by a given set of criteria for a duration of time.
+The definition of the Cohort Attribute is contained in the ATTRIBUTE\DEFINITION table.

 Field Required Type Description cohort_definition_id Yes integer A foreign key to a record in the COHORT_DEFINITION table containing relevant Cohort Definition information. subject_id Yes integer A foreign key to the subject in the Cohort.
-These could be referring to records in the PERSON, PROVIDER, VISIT OCCURRENCE table. cohort_start_date Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit first match. cohort_end_date Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit no longer match or the Cohort membership was terminated.
+These could be referring to records in the PERSON, PROVIDER, VISIT_OCCURRENCE table $cohort\start\date$ Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit first match.

-Field Required Type Description attribute_definition_id Yes integer A foreign key to a record in the ATTRIBUTE_DEFINITION table containing relevant Attribute Definition information. value_as_number No float The attribute result stored as a number.
+Field Required Type Description cohort_end_date Yes date The date when the Cohort Definition criteria for the Person, Provider or Visit no longer match or the Cohort membership was terminated. attribute_definition_id Yes integer A foreign key to a record in the ATTRIBUTE_DEFINITION table containing relevant Attribute Definition information. value_as_number No float The attribute result stored as a number.
 This is applicable to attributes where the result is expressed as a numeric value. value_as_concept_id No integer The attribute result stored as a Concept ID.
 This is applicable to attributes where the result is expressed as a categorical value.